Davide Santon

 Davide Santon ([ˈdaːvide sanˈton]; born 2 January 1991) is an Italian former professional footballer who played as a left wing-back.

 A former Inter Milan youth product, Santon began his professional club career with Inter in 2008, and remained with the club until 2011, aside from a spell on loan with Cesena.
 He later had a four-year spell with English club Newcastle United, before returning to Inter in 2015.
 After three seasons, he signed with Roma.

-In 2022, Santon announced his retirement at the age of 31.
+After emerging through the youth ranks at Inter Milan, Santon was considered among the most promising young fullbacks in world football.
+However, persistent injury problems hindered his progress and number of appearances.
+In 2022, Santon announced his retirement at the age of 31, citing injury problems.

-At international level, Santon made his senior debut with Italy in 2009, and also represented his nation at the FIFA Confederations Cup later that year.
+At international level, Santon made his senior debut with Italy in 2009, represented his nation at the FIFA Confederations Cup later that year, and earned 8 caps in total.